hilary/hilary.github.com/source/octoburn/index.markdown

 to achieve in days what used to take a week.
 They also make implementing changes fun as opposed to mildly terrifying.

-## <a name="microdata"></a>[microdata](http://schema.org/)
+## microdata

-Octoburn's markup uses relevant microdata schemas.
+Octoburn's markup uses relevant [microdata](http://schema.org/) schemas from schema.org.
 A set of microdata liquid filters is included as a plugin for easy template customization.

 Microdata is critical to having your information correctly indexed by the major search engines.
 A new set of extremely promising schemas for